mgc93/mgc93.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Behavioral Scientist pursuing a PhD in Decision Psychology at Ohio State University, specializing in understanding the relationship between attention, response times, and decision-making.
+Behavioral Scientist pursuing a PhD in **Decision Psychology** at Ohio State University, specializing in understanding the relationship between attention, response times, and decision-making.

-My research revolves around how individuals are influenced by social information and how they strategically behave in social interactions.
+My interest is in how individuals are influenced by social information and how they behave strategically in social interactions.
 I analyze behavioral data using computational models to uncover cognitive processes and biases that underlie human decision-making.

 My passion lies in using behavioral insights to help people make better decisions.
-Feel free to reach out to me if you want to connect.